awslabs/graphstorm/docs/source/index.rst

 GraphStorm CLIs include two major functions, i.e., Graph Construction, and Model Training and Inference.

 The :ref:`GraphStorm Graph Construction<graph_construction>` documentations explain how to construct distributed DGL graphs that can be use in GraphStorm training and inference pipelines.
-For relatively small data, users can :ref:`construct graphs in a single machine<single-machine-gconstruction>`.
+For relatively small data, users can :ref:`construct graphs on a single machine<single-machine-gconstruction>`.
 When dealing with very large data that can not be fit into memory of a single machine, users can refer to the :ref:`distributed graph construction <distributed-gconstruction>` documentations, knowing how to set up distributed environments and construct graphs using different infrastructures.

-While the :ref:`GraphStorm Standalone Mode Quick-Start Tutorial<quick-start-standalone>` provides some information of using GraphStorm CLIs in a single machine, the :ref:`Model Training and Inference on a Single Machine <single-machine-training-inference>` documentation provides more detailed guidance.
+While the :ref:`GraphStorm Standalone Mode Quick-Start Tutorial<quick-start-standalone>` provides some information of using GraphStorm CLIs on a single machine, the :ref:`Model Training and Inference on a Single Machine <single-machine-training-inference>` documentation provides more detailed guidance.

 Similar as the documentations of distributed graph construction, the distributed model training and inference user guide explains how to set up distributed environments and run GraphStorm model training and inference using a :ref:`Distributed Cluster <distributed-cluster>` or :ref:`Amazon SageMaker <distributed-sagemaker>` to deal with enterprise-level graphs.